tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_endpoint_definitions.md

 Curly braces are a convention that users will understand.
 In the above example, almost no URL uses curly braces in the actual path syntax, so the `{campaign_id}` is an obvious placeholder.

-Another convention it to represent parameter values with a colon, like this:
+Another convention is to represent parameter values with a colon, like this:

 ```
 /campaigns/:campaign_id/actions/send